mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 ```

 If we compare both approaches, the hierarchy of Vaadin components is
-more clearly visible in the DSL approach, while the plan code
+more clearly visible in the DSL approach, while the "old" code
 looks "flat".

 ## Creating DSL for Vaadin